-4.3.2.1 Existing Groundwater Plume
+4.5.2.1 Existing Groundwater Plume

-As discussed in Section 3.3.1, three groundwater wells are present adjacent to the northeast of Parcel E. As a precaution, based upon the presence of these groundwater wells, and the presence of a documented groundwater contamination plume, the NYSDEC will be consulted prior to construction to confirm that no oversight of the proposed activities is required.
+As discussed in Section 3.3.3, three groundwater wells are present adjacent to the northeast of Parcel E. As a precaution, based upon the presence of these groundwater wells, and the presence of a documented groundwater contamination plume, the NYSDEC will be consulted prior to construction to confirm that no oversight of the proposed activities is required.

-As previously discussed in Section 3.3.1, the groundwater wells utilized to monitor the groundwater contamination plume are divided into three categories, referred to as wells screened in the "shallow aquifer," the "intermediate aquifer," and the "deep aquifer."
-The "shallow aquifer" is the Upper Glacial aquifer, the "intermediate aquifer" is the upper 175 feet of the Magothy aquifer, and the "deep aquifer" is the deeper portion of the Magothy aquifer.
+As previously discussed in Section 3.3.5, the groundwater wells utilized to monitor the groundwater contamination plume are divided into three categories, referred to as wells screened in the "shallow aquifer," the "intermediate aquifer," and the "deep aguifer."
+The "shallow aguifer" is the Upper Glacial aguifer, the "intermediate aguifer" is the upper 175 feet of the Magothy aguifer, and the "deep aguifer" is the deeper portion of the Magothy aquifer.

-Although wells screened in the shallow aquifer are not currently sampled to monitor the plume, there is a potential that wells screened in this aquifer contain concentrations of VOCs below 200 ug/l, but above applicable NYSDEC groundwater standards.
+Although wells screened in the shallow aguifer are not sampled to monitor the plume, there is a potential that wells screened in this aquifer contain concentrations of VOCs below 200 ug/l, but above applicable NYSDEC groundwater standards.
 Although it is unlikely, the potential cannot be entirely dismissed that VOC vapors associated with the plume could travel upward within soils to the excavation depth of the Proposed Project.